 Sithonia is a peninsula, located on a bigger peninsula of Halkidiki in Northern Greece.
-Halkidiki has three legs: Kassanda to the west, Sithonia in the middle and Mount Athos to the east.
+Halkidiki has three legs: Kassandra to the west, Sithonia in the middle, and Mount Athos to the east.
 Sithonia is around 130km from Thessaloniki, where the nearest international airport is.
-With almost 100 beaches, mostly with Blue flag, with caribbean white sand and turquoise blue sea.
-Sithonia is also known as “Caribbean gem of Greece”.
-Still under the radar of mass tourism, wild and beautiful, full of trees and hidden, wonderful beaches, Sithonia is a secret gem in Greece.
-Sithonia is a perfect spot for explorers, true adventure lovers and all of us who love to spend summer holiday on the wild beaches and breathe freedom of nature.
-Let Visit Sithonia guide you to the best place that summer holiday can offer!
+With almost 100 beaches, mostly with Blue flags, with Caribbean white sand and turquoise blue sea.
+Sithonia is also known as the “Caribbean gem of Greece”.
+Still, under the radar of mass tourism, wild and beautiful, full of trees and hidden, wonderful beaches, Sithonia is a secret gem in Greece.
+Sithonia is a perfect spot for explorers, true adventure lovers, and all of us who love to spend the summer holiday on the wild beaches and breathe freedom of nature.
+Let Visit Sithonia guide you to the best place that the summer holiday can offer!